Teoscar Hernández Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.10 team ERA that ranks 28th across all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.19).

-- Royals pitchers combine to allow 162 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- Royals pitchers combine to surrender 169 total home runs at a clip of 1.3 per game (to rank 24th in the league).

 © 2023 Data Skrive.
 All rights reserved.